 Following a referendum in June 2016, the United Kingdom ("UK") formally exited the European Union ("EU") on January 31, 2020 (known as "Brexit").
-During a transition period where the United Kingdom remained subject to EU rules but had no role in the EU law-making process, the United Kingdom and EU representatives negotiated the precise terms of their future relationship, reaching an agreement on December 24, 2020.
-On December 31, 2020, the transition period concluded and the terms of the new agreement went into effect on January 1, 2021.
-The complete impact of the new agreement, as well as the full scope and nature of the consequences of the exit, are not at this time known and are unlikely to be known for a significant period of time and may impact the future direction of the value of the Index Currencies and the Shares.
-These uncertainties could increase volatility in the market prices of the Index Currencies and the Shares.
-Increased volatility could, in itself, decrease the value of the Shares.
+During a transition period where the UK remained subject to EU rules but had no role in the EU law-making process, the UK and EU representatives negotiated the precise terms of their future relationship, reaching an agreement on December 24, 2020.
+On December 31, 2020, the transition period concluded and the terms of the new agreement went into effect provisionally on January 1, 2021.
+The complete impact of the new agreement, as well as the full scope and nature of the consequences of the exit, are not at this time known and are unlikely to be known for a significant period of time and may impact the future direction of the value of the Index Currencies included in the USDX® and, in turn, the Shares.
+These uncertainties could increase volatility in the market prices of the Index Currencies included in the USDX® and, in turn, the Shares.